estera11/demoSoftwareQuality/README.md

 ## Team version-control

-Branch used in this project is associated with different tasks.
+Branches used in this project are associated with different tasks.
 The branches created for this project are:

 - master stores the official and final release history